home-assistant/addons/letsencrypt/README.md

 The certificate files will be available within the "ssl" share after sucessful request of the certificates.

 By default other addons are refering to the correct path of the certificates.
-You can in addition find the files via the "samba" addon within the "ssl" share, or directly on the hass.io host in the folder "/usr/share/hassio/ssl".
+You can in addition find the files via the "samba" addon within the "ssl" share.

 ## Supported DNS providers